brettauc/python/README.md

 Complete the following:

-* Read in `menu_data.csv` and set its contents to a separate list object.
+x * Read in `menu_data.csv` and set its contents to a separate list object.
 (This way, you can cross-reference your menu data with your sales data as you read in your sales data in the coming steps.)

-  * Initialize an empty `menu` list object to hold the contents of `menu_data.csv`.
+x  * Initialize an empty `menu` list object to hold the contents of `menu_data.csv`.

-  * Use a `with` statement and open the `menu_data.csv` by using its file path.
+x  * Use a `with` statement and open the `menu_data.csv` by using its file path.

-  * Use the `reader` function from the `csv` library to begin reading `menu_data.csv`.
+x  * Use the `reader` function from the `csv` library to begin reading `menu_data.csv`.

-  * Use the `next` function to skip the header (first row of the CSV).
+x  * Use the `next` function to skip the header (first row of the CSV).

-  * Loop over the rest of the rows and append every row to the `menu` list object (the outcome will be a list of lists).
+x  * Loop over the rest of the rows and append every row to the `menu` list object (the outcome will be a list of lists).

-* Set up the same process to read in `sales_data.csv`.
+x* Set up the same process to read in `sales_data.csv`.
 However, instead append every row of the sales data to a new `sales` list object.

 ### Manipulate the Data

 Complete the following:

-* Initialize an empty `report` dictionary to hold the future aggregated per-product results.
+x* Initialize an empty `report` dictionary to hold the future aggregated per-product results.
 The `report` dictionary will eventually contain the following metrics:

   * `01-count`: the total quantity for each ramen type